Logo

 2. Surgery: Surgery may be necessary to repair structural abnormalities, such as a varicocele.

-3. Assisted Reproductive Techniques: Assisted reproductive techniques, such as in vitro fertilization (IVF) and intracytoplasmic sperm injection (ICSI), can be used to overcome male infertility.
+3. Assisted Reproductive Techniques: Assisted reproductive techniques, such as in vitro fertilization (IVF) and intracytoplasmic sperm injection (ICSI), can be used to overcome infertility.

 4. Lifestyle Changes: Lifestyle changes, such as quitting smoking, reducing alcohol consumption, and maintaining a healthy weight, can improve male fertility.